A housing association can give you a starter tenancy for a 12-month trial period before deciding whether to give you a longer-term tenancy.

 What is a starter tenancy?

 Many housing associations give new tenants a starter tenancy running for 12 months.
-This is a trial period that allows the housing association to decide if you are a good tenant.

 - give you a long-term tenancy

-- evict you
+- take steps to evict you

 Written tenancy agreement